 Do not operate your boat when a fuel leak is detected.
 All fuels are combustible.
 A fuel leak must be repaired before starting the engines or the generator.

-Check the battery charge of both engine batteries (or battery banks) and the generator battery.
-Be sure the batteries can start both engines and the generator before proceeding on your cruise.
+8. Check charge of all the batteries.
+Be sure the batteries can start the engines and the generator, if equipped, before proceeding on your cruise.

 Every 50 Hours